<< <%SKIN-STRTRANS-SYNTOC%> >>

 Note: The "Save Backup File As" dialog box will always initially display the previous drive and directory into which you saved a backup using Backup/Restore ⇒ Backup Database.
 The first time it is used in a new install of DONATION, it will default to the Backup subdirectory of your Data Directory. on your main hard drive.
 However, although it is not a bad idea to backup to that directory (or any other selected directory) on your hard drive, as mentioned above you really need to also backup elsewhere (for example to a USB memory key, diskettes, a writeable CD) in case your hard drive ever fails.

 Note: Database backups made with versions of DONATION prior to version 3.00 (which was released in late 2007) cannot be restored with the standard Backup/Restore ⇒ Restore Database menu option to version 3.00 or later, because a different database format was used.
 Those backups are named DONATION3.DB (or DONATION3.something if you have multiple databases.)
-To restore them, use Backup/Restore ⇒ Restore Old Database.
+To learn about restoring them, see Restoring Old Backups.

 Opening / Using Backup Files